-The New Pass Project is prospective for vein style gold deposits and jasperoid-hosted Carlin style gold deposits within the NW orientated Austin Trend.
+The New Pass Project is prospective for vein-style gold deposits and jasperoid-hosted Carlin-style gold deposits within the NW-orientated Austin Trend.
 The Austin Trend is south of, and parallel to, the prolific Carlin and Battle Mountain Trends of central Nevada.
-The New Pass Project is centred on the New Pass Mining centre which until recently produced gold at an estimated average grade of 17g/t Au from two parallel NS striking quartz veins.
-Approximately 40koz's of gold (non-JORC) is estimated to have been extracted by various private operators over its history.
+The Project is centred on the New Pass Mining centre, which until 2012 produced gold intermittently at a reported average recovered grade of 17g/t Au from two parallel, steeply dipping north-south striking quartz veins: the eastern Superior Vein and the western Thomas W Vein.
+Incomplete production records report approximately 40,000oz of gold has been extracted by various operators over the mining centre's history1.

 Discovered in 1864, a five-stamp steam-powered amalgamation mill was erected at Warm Springs in 1868.
-The ore was primarily extracted by stoping along two short tunnels from a 45.7m deep shaft on the Superior vein.
-In 1917 a 75 ton-per-day cyanide mill was erected by the New Pass Mining Company, however this mill was dismantled due to WWI, with only 5,500 tons treated.
-By 1939 mining on the Superior vein had developed three main adits, up to 457m long, with a 107m shaft.
-Underground mining development continued in 1946, with active development along the Thomas W vein and underground rock-chip sampling undertaken by the Silver King Divide Mining Company.
-Don Jung, a local miner, acquired an interest in the New Pass property in 1965, and he continued mining the property up until he retired and sold the property to Sierra Nevada in 2012.
+The ore was initially mined along two drifts, off a 45m shaft sunk on the Superior vein.
+In 1917, a 75 ton-perday cyanide mill was erected by the New Pass Mining Company; however, this mill was dismantled due to WWI, after treating 5,500 tons.
+By 1939, mining on the Superior vein was developed on three main adits up to ~0.5 km long, with links to a ~105m shaft.
+WW2 led to a cessation of mining activities for the duration of the war.

+Underground mining and development resumed in 1946, with active development along the Thomas W vein and underground rock-chip sampling undertaken by the Silver King Divide Mining Company.
+Don Jung, a local miner, acquired an interest in the New Pass property in 1965, and he continued mining the property up until retirement in 2012.

-Prior to Sierra Nevada's involvement, the last modern exploration occurred in the early 1980's by E&B Explorations which conducted mapping and sampling of the underground workings and limited drilling of the Superior and Thomas West veins.
-This drilling demonstrated the down dip and strike continuity of the veins with numerous high-grade intersections reported.
-This work provides the basis for Sierra Nevada's planned follow up drilling of the vein targets.
+Prior to Sierra Nevada's involvement, E&B Explorations' investigations from the early 1980s included mapping and sampling of underground workings and limited drilling of the Superior and Thomas West veins.
+This work confirmed both strike and dip vein continuity, with multiple high-grade intersections reported.
+Much of this work underpins Sierra Nevada's planned drilling of its vein targets.